Why Marvel’s Phase 4 Movies Might Surprise Fans

 We’re more than a decade into the Marvel Cinematic Universe (MCU), and Phase 3 is wrapping up.
-This chapter in the saga kicked off with Captain America: Civil War in 2016 and is gearing up to release the superhero team-up Avengers: Infinity War.
+This chapter in the saga kicked off with Captain America: Civil War in 2016 and, in 2018, shattered records with superhero team-up Avengers: Infinity War.

-With Infinity War, Ant-Man and the Wasp, and Captain Marvel still on the way, that puts the first Phase 4 movie in theaters sometime around either late 2019 or early 2020.
+With Ant-Man and the Wasp and Captain Marvel still on the way, that puts the first Phase 4 movie in theaters sometime around either late 2019 or early 2020.
 Even that far into the future though, we’re seeing it billed as an intriguing turning point for the franchise.

 Here’s what we know so far.

 1. Marvel won’t reveal the Phase 4 movie titles until after Infinity War, and there’s a reason for that